suffolklibraries/sljekyll/_libraries/moreton-hall.md

 branch-facebook: Suffolk-Libraries-Local-Moreton-Hall-288430211611887/
 branch-local-internet: y
 branch-news: '<ul>
-                <li>Sign up for a library card, browse and reserve books and use the internet between 10:30-11:15 and 12:45-13:30.</li>
+                <li>Sign up for a library card, browse and reserve books and use the internet between 10:30-11:00 and 13:00-13:30.</li>
                 <li>Payment facilities not available at Suffolk Libraries Local branches.
 Call <a class="blue" href="tel:01473351249">01473 351249</a> for any payments.</li>
+                <li>We are keen to improve the range and reach of our activities for older people.
+Please contact us at <strong>sllocal@suffolklibraries.co.uk</strong> with any suggestions.</li>
               </ul>'
 breadcrumb: y
 branch-local: y